 This all started with an inconspicuous two-line ad on the front page of The New York Times on August 30.
-It read, "Areyou mad at Dan Rather?
+It read, "Are you mad at Dan Rather?
 Call 1-800-825-2286.
 Accuracy in Media."
 Those who called heard this recorded message:

-"Are you afraid of Vietnam veterans?
+Are you afraid of Vietnam veterans?
 There's no reason to be.
 Nearly all of them are normal, well-adjusted people.
-So why did a TV critic say after a recent program on CBS that it was scary that there were so many crazy Vietnam veterans loose on the streets?
-That's because Dan Rather presented a half-dozen vets with serious emotional and mental problems and suggested that there were as many as a million suffering from the same disorders.
+So why did a TV critic say after a recent emotional and mental problems and suggested that there were as many as a million suffering from the same disorders.